 It was visited winter and summer alike.
 A swimming pool and picnic grounds were on the island, and boats were available for rent. it also had a baseball park, ski slide, hockey rink and dances, industrial companies gatherings were held on most of the Sundays of the month.
 The Rod & Gun Club was a very active group and put in many activities.
 Winter sports activities were held featuring a winter Sports Queen and her court.
 But the most popular attraction was the roller coaster, known as the whizzer.

 Transportation was available as the street cars went from Wausau to the Pavilion and later was extended to the "Punch Office" or also known as the "Time Shack."
 The car fare was five cents to the Wausau City limits and ten cents to Rothschild.
-On weekends they also added trailers to the street cars and many times boys Jumped on the trailer and they were at the pavilion before the conductor had a chance to collect the fare so the boys rode free.
+On weekends they also added trailers to the street cars and many times boys jumped on the trailer and they were at the pavilion before the conductor had a chance to collect the fare so the boys rode free.

 Before the dam was built, young men would take long narrow boats, tie them together and the head boat had a motor and it would pull the others down the river to Mosinee, make a turn to the right, and that is where the good fishing hole was located.
 Sometimes they would remain overnight in an old barn and the next morning Mr. Hewitt would take his hay wagon, go down to v them back to Rothschild with ail their fish.

-One of the greatest losses to the Village was the beautiful Village Hall, which was destroyed by fire., Built and furnished at a cost of $93.00 in 1918.
+One of the greatest losses to the Village was the beautiful Village Hall, which was destroyed by a fire.
+Built and furnished at a cost of $93.00 in 1918.
 It contained a fire station, three jail cells, bowling alley, restaurant, a three room fireside fleeting complex, two motion picture machines, library and an auditorium.
-The auditorium-was equipped with theater seats, a stage where the Little Theater performed (characters were Rothschild residents,' There was a balcony equipped with the same type of seats until the school became overcrowded, it than was partitioned off for school rooms.
+The auditorium-was equipped with theater seats, a stage where the Little Theater performed (characters were Rothschild residents,' there was a balcony equipped with the same type of seats until the school became overcrowded, it than was partitioned off for school rooms.

 Mr. and Mrs. George Spatz had the first private wedding dance in the auditorium on June 8, 1920.